holdex/developers/README.md

 # Developer Guidelines

-Welcome to our Developer Guidelines!
+Welcome!
 Your journey to shape the future of AI and Fintech starts here.

-## For Developers

-_Developers_ are everyone creating value: business developers, designers, engineers, marketers, and beyond.
-We build businesses, products, partnerships, customer relationships, processes, and delivery methods, crafting the future we envision.

-Everything is indexed from the [documentation index](./docs/README.md): start there to reach the contributing guide, the developer rules, and the rest.
+Start with the [Guidelines index](./docs/README.md) to reach the contributing guide, the developer rules, and the rest.

 Subscribe to repository notifications to stay updated with frequent fixes and improvements.